tslnc04/tokei/README.md

 See [the graph](https://github.com/XAMPPRocky/tokei/graphs/contributors) for a full list of contributors.

 Tokei is distributed under the terms of both the MIT license and the Apache License (Version 2.0).

 See [LICENCE-APACHE](./LICENCE-APACHE), [LICENCE-MIT](./LICENCE-MIT) for more information.

+### Git Blame Fork

+Changes made by this fork are (C) Copyright 2024 Kirsten Laskoski.

+This fork of tokei is distributed under the terms of both the MIT license and the Apache License (Version 2.0).

+See [LICENCE-APACHE](./LICENCE-APACHE), [LICENCE-MIT](./LICENCE-MIT) for more information.